Woking's Christian Agencies Network

-Money Course: A money management course that teaches people budgeting skills and a simple, cash-based system that helps people to get more in control of their finances and prevent debt.
+Money Coaching A money management course that teaches people budgeting skills and a simple, cash-based system that helps people to get more in control of their finances and prevent debt.

 Working to encourage and support a Christian presence in primary and secondary schools in and around Woking.
 Two professional schools workers help lead assemblies, provide RE/PHSE lesson support, mentoring and pastoral support to staff.

 Supporting out-of-work women back into employment by providing high quality interview clothing, styling advice, and confidence coaching.
 Also, offering training and input on topics of truth.

 Delivering food provision, training and education to local communities.
 Our free cookery skills training courses teach people how to prepare and cook nutritional food on a restricted budget.